nvms/prsm/packages/mesh/README.md

 This client-initiated update will be processed by the server, which then uses the same `publishRecordUpdate` mechanism internally to persist the change and broadcast it (as a full value or patch) to all other subscribed clients.
 The method returns `true` if the server accepted the write, and `false` if it was rejected (e.g., due to a failed guard).

 **Note:** When a client publishes an update to a record using `publishRecordUpdate`, it will also receive that update through its subscription callback just like any other client.
 This ensures consistency and simplifies update handling.
 If your app logic already applies local updates optimistically, you may choose to ignore redundant self-updates in your callback.

+> [!NOTE]
+> When a client publishes an update to a record using publishRecordUpdate, it will also receive the resulting update through its own subscription callback—just like any other client.
+This ensures consistency and avoids special-casing updates based on origin.
+>
+> This behavior is always true, unless the client unsubscribed from the record before the update was broadcast.
+If your client logic applies optimistic updates locally, you may choose to ignore the echoed update if it's redundant.

 ### Client usage — full mode (default)